yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

 - In LeetCode, `a coordinate point` is simply (x, y), the logic is very clear.
-However, in current computer graphics papers, to enable neural networks to optimize this point, they've invented:
-  - Patches include: Positional Encoding, Hash Grid, Tri-plane...
-- The truth: This is essentially because `MLPs (Neural Networks) are too inefficient / un-flexible`; they can't remember high-frequency details.
-So, people manually add "external storage" to them
+However, in current computer graphics papers, the goal is to enable neural networks to optimize this point, The truth: This is essentially because `MLPs (Neural Networks) are too inefficient / un-flexible`, they can't remember high-frequency details.
+So, people manually add "external storage" to them.

 - In LeetCode, your opponent is **computational complexity**, at SIGGRAPH, your opponent is **entropy**.
   - The hash-value mindset you `like` (for example, Instant-NGP) is essentially a classic *programmer’s counterattack*.
 It no longer tries to understand complex geometric continuity.
 Instead, it says: `I don’t care how complicated your surface is—I’ll just chop you up in hash space and look you up in a table`